 Examine the steering levers to make sure they are parallel front to back in relation to one another.
 If they are not equal, adjust accordingly.
-(The handles may or may not be even at this point, see Steering Handles adjustment this section.)
+(The handles may or may not be even at this point, see Steering Handles on page 93.)